elixir-lang/elixir-lang.github.com/getting-started/mix-otp/config-and-releases.markdown

 There are two concerns in this approach.

 First, if the routing tables are the opposite of each other, such as `[{?a..?m, :"foo@computer-name"}, {?n..?z, :"bar@computer-name"}]` in one node and `[{?a..?m, :"bar@computer-name"}, {?n..?z, :"foo@computer-name"}]` in the other, you can have a routing request that will run recursively in the cluster infinitely.
 This can be tackled at the application level by making sure you pass a list of seen nodes when we route, such as `KV.Router.route(bucket, mod, fun, args, seen_nodes)`.
 Then by checking if the node being dispatched to was already visited, we can avoid the cycle.
-Implement and testing this functionality will be left as an exercise.
+Implementing and testing this functionality will be left as an exercise.

 The second concern is that, while using `mix run` is completely fine to run our software in production, the command we use to start our services is getting increasingly more complex.
 For example, imagine we also want to `--preload-modules`, to all code is loaded upfront, as well as set the `MIX_ENV=prod` environment variable:

     $ MIX_ENV=prod elixir --sname foo -S mix run --preload-modules --config config/foo.exs

-Luckily, Elixir comes with the ability to package all of the code we have written so far into a single directory, that also includes Elixir and the Erlang Virtual Machine, that has a simple and straight-forward entry point.
+Luckily, Elixir comes with the ability to package all of the code we have written so far into a single directory, that also includes Elixir and the Erlang Virtual Machine, that has a simple entry point and supports custom configuration.
 This feature is called releases and it provides many other benefits, which we will see next.

 ## Releases